 - The Huntsman is not seen as a user of witchcraft.

 - The Huntsman is seen visiting by the Harlot/Stalker/Familiar.

 - The Huntsman is seen as a killer by the Adjudicator.

 - The Huntsman cannot protect the last player that they successfully protected or attempted to protect.

 - The Huntsman cannot protect themselves (but the Protector can).

 - If the Protector and Huntsman guard the same target and the wolves attack, the Huntsman's ability triggers first.
 So the Huntsman and killing wolf will still die.

-- A Huntsman cannot protect against a Militia's, Witch Hunter's, Zealot's, or Witch's killing abilities.
+- A Huntsman cannot protect against a Militia's, Witch Hunter's, Zealot's, Witch's, or Necromancer's killing abilities.

 - If a Huntsman is recruited by a Vampire (Master) the same night they guard somebody against a wolf's attack, that wolf dies but the Huntsman survives, becoming a Familiar as usual.

 - If two wolves try to attack a target guarded by the Huntsman (e.g. the wolves have a Bloodthirster), both wolves die, along with any other Huntsman-vulnerable attackers from other factions.
 The Huntsman also protects against an additional Vampire attack, but the Vampire is not killed by the confrontation.

 - The Huntsman is most effective when they remain anonymous, so that they can protect important (exposed) village members without being exposed themselves.

 - It is usually wise to not reveal who you protected the most recent night, since any evil faction member now knows whom you cannot protect the upcoming night.